pococms/poco/pages/css-tips.md

 make better fonts available to a wide audience.

-Since there's no way to know exactly what fonts are on your system, you can specifiy a `font-family` that specifies the order in which you want these fonts to be used if they're available.
+Since there's no way to know exactly what fonts are on your system, you can specify a `font-family` that specifies the order in which you want these fonts to be used if they're available.
 The great thing about `font-family` is that you're always guaranteed some kind of useful minimum.